CodeWithSankha/EmissionCalculator/README.md

 ## Pre-Requisites

-It is assumed that Java17, Maven is installed on your computer and running on Linux System (preferred)
+It is assumed that Java17, Maven, curl is installed on your computer and running on Linux System (preferred)

+### Extract the tar

+$> ./setup.sh (It should also build the package and run the Unit tests)

-### Build the program
+### Build the program (if unsuccessful with setup.sh)

-./mvnw clean install
+$> ./mvnw clean install

+## Navigate to package directory

+$> cd emissioncalculator

 ### Setup ORS Token

-export ORS_TOKEN=<Your Token>
+$> export ORS_TOKEN=<Your Token>

 ###Run Unit test

-./mvnw test
+$> ./mvnw test

 ###Run the tomcat server

-./mvnw spring-boot:run
+$> ./mvnw spring-boot:run

 ### Calculate co2-emission using script

+Open another terminal and naviate to source package and execute the script to hit the server The script make a curl http request and prints the output in console.

+$> cd emissioncalculator

-./co2-calculator --start=Hamburg --end=Berlin --transportation-method=medium-diesel-car
+$> ./co2-calculator --start=Hamburg --end=Berlin --transportation-method=medium-diesel-car

-./co2-calculator --start "Los Angeles" --end "New York" --transportation-method large-electric-car
+$> ./co2-calculator --start "Los Angeles" --end "New York" --transportation-method large-electric-car

-./co2-calculator --end "New York" --start "Los Angeles" --transportation-method large-electric-car
+$> ./co2-calculator --end "New York" --start "Los Angeles" --transportation-method large-electric-car

-./co2-calculator --end "New York" --start "Los Angeles" --transportation-method=large-electric-car
+$> ./co2-calculator --end "New York" --start "Los Angeles" --transportation-method=large-electric-car

-./co2-calculator --transportation-method large-electric-car --end="New York" --start "Los Angeles"
+$> ./co2-calculator --transportation-method large-electric-car --end="New York" --start "Los Angeles"